redhat-developer/developers.redhat.com/_tests/e2e/README.md

         search = new Search();
     });

-    it('@sanity : should allow users to search for content via site-nav search field', function () {
+    it('should allow users to search for content via site-nav search field', function () {
         home.open('/');
         siteNav.searchFor('hello world');
         expect(search.results.all().value.length).to.be.gt(0);